3ml3ml/VetGeo-Main/README.md

 ### The free online cloud veterinary management system

-VetGeo is a new and free cloud vet management created and maintained by [Oliver Dolan]
+VetGeo is a new and free cloud vet management system created and maintained by [Oliver Dolan]
 Stay up to date with the latest release and announcements on Twitter:
 [@vetgeodotcom](http://twitter.com/vetgeodotcom).

 Get started at http://vetgeo.com!

+## Issues
+Please note we are a new service so we may have some bugs or missing features.
+All bugs reported will be prioritised and resolved quickly, please post all bug reports as git hub issues.

+You can also vote on the issues using the thumb up and thumb down buttons to influence priorities

 ## Changelog
 - v 1.0.0 - Initial release to the public